clementfarabet/lua---parallel/README.md

 $ luarocks install parallel
 ```

-(for info: this will first install Torch7, which is used to exchange numeric
+(for info: this will first install Torch7, which is used to exchange/serialize
 data between processes)

 ## Use the library